 Charlie had been missing for two days.

 Smudge sat in front of her stone fountain.
 The backyard was dark except for the shine of a distant amber streetlight, but this caused no trouble for her sensitive blue eyes.

 Several piles of herbs lay on the ground at her white paws.
 She picked up a small bundle of cat grass in her mouth, the last of her supply, and dropped it into the fountain.
-The dark water grew lighter as it began to take on a warm glow.
+The dark water began to cast a soft glow on her long, white fur, tinting it orange.
 She added a bundle of thistle sprouts next.
 A scent reminiscent of rotten lemons wafted up from the fountain as the herbs combined with the water.

 “Grab me the-” she started out of habit and turned to her left.
 The spot next to her, usually occupied by her dutiful apprentice, was empty.
 Charlie had been missing for two days now.
 He was a rambunctious kitten but never strayed far and always returned to his people at night.
 He was a good cat.

 Smudge shook her head, trying to clear the past-tense thought from her mind.
 He is a good cat, she corrected.
 And she would find him, no matter the cost.
 She had searched the suburban neighborhood trying to track his scent, but the trail stopped cold in a tangled area of bushes and grass trees, overgrown with weeds, in the park nearby.
 Now that the standard methods had failed, it was time she turned to magic.

 “Holy Falling Cat, hear my prayer,” Smudge meowed over the water.
 The bubbling fountain stilled, and she peered into the potion.
 Warm steam rose up around her face, dampening her fur and collecting on her whiskers in droplets.
 Leaning forward, she lapped up the mixture.
 Bile rose in her throat, but she continued to drink the earthy mixture.
 It was necessary to drink every last drop for it to work.